FusionAuth/fusionauth-site/site/_posts/2020-08-11-advanced-registration-form.md

 * Minimum house price
 * Maximum house price

-Because this is a lot of information to ask for, we'll break this up into two pages.
+Because this is a lot of information to ask for, break this up into two pages.
 We'll be walking through everything using the administrative user interface, but everything can be done via [the APIs](/docs/v1/tech/apis/forms), should you need to automate registration form creation.

 ## Setup